airborne-commando/ice-breaker/README.md

 ---

+### 21. A Windows Executable

+Added in a windows executable so python wouldn't need to be installed for windows users.

 ### Summary of Key Features:
 - **Flexible Search**: Supports optional arguments, interactive prompts, and search terms from a file.
 - **Caching**: Implements a TTL-based caching mechanism with automatic deletion of expired cache.